Second Sunday of Advent (A)

 For an end to violence in our cities and families: that the Spirit of God will transform hearts, help people to recognize the dignity of each person, and disrupt the plans of those who seek to injure or kill others.

-For an end to discrimination: that God will open minds and hearts, end the marginalization of people, particularly those in the LGBTQ community, and help us to work together to show God’s mercy and compassion in our world.
+For an end to discrimination: that God will open minds and hearts, end the marginalization of vulnerable people, and help us to work together to show God’s mercy and compassion in our world.

 Offertory Chant